Skills: One Agent Toolbox That Ends MCP Micromanagement

 /plugin install research-toolkit@my-skills-marketplace

-This means your carefully crafted skill library can become a shareable plugin that others install in seconds.
-No npm publishing, no package management complexity—just a JSON file pointing to your skills.
+Your carefully crafted skill library becomes a shareable plugin that others install in seconds.
+No npm publishing, no package management complexity.
+Just a JSON file pointing to your skills.

 Community marketplaces already exist: